sudo0x18/informer/README.md

 You can propose a feature request opening an issue or a pull request.

-Here is a list of Osintgram's contributors:
+Here is a list of Informer's contributors:

 <a href="https://github.com/Datalux/Osintgram/graphs/contributors">
   <img src="https://contributors-img.web.app/image?repo=sudo0x18/informer" />